winitzki/scall/tutorial/programming_dhall.md

 in let T = LFix (λ(x : Type) → F x (H x))
 ```

-Now that we have gotten rid of `U` and obtained a fixpoint equation for `T` alone, we may use the known Church encodings:
+Now that we have eliminated `U` and obtained a fixpoint equation for `T` alone, we may use the known Church encodings:

 ```dhall
 -- For the greatest fixpoints: